Goggles/MHDC/README.md

 MHDC - A Monster Hunter Freedom Unite damage calculator

+Version 0.2

+* All three basic formulas for Freedom Unite are now implemented.

 Version 0.1.5

 * Implementation of the bow damage formula (Incomplete, needs support for multiple arrows)